beratgonultas/raddam-diary/README.md

 This is an introductory guide for unexperienced people who wish to dive in HFRadDam project.
-It basically includes some previous experience of some other unexperienced guys.
+It basically includes some previous experience of some other unexperienced people.

 All pull requests for corrections, additional explanations or whatever, are welcomed.